bigeasy/paxos/README.md

 the log be up to date before we act.
 If we detect that a leader has failed, then any one of the legislators will attempt to seize control of parliament by nominating itself as the strong leader and calling a round of Paxos.

+### Diary

+This can go in the release notes:

+Removing the notion of `prefer` which adds state when this can be done just as easily externally by calling `newGovernment` with a light adjustment.
+Indeed, how do you suggest a new government for the sake of creating a break to flush the logs?
+The user needs the ability to call elections.
+I'm sure it is already there, I just can't see it.
+We can add to that ability the ability to appoint a constituent to the minority, move a minority member to the majority, and make a member of the majority the leader.